This post doesn’t need an intro.

 7. Practice.

-Focus is a skill we develop over time.
+Focus is a skill you develop over time.
 Like any skill, it requires practice.

 I’d love to tell you that after you read this post you’ll be a focus master, but that’s not true.

-If we struggle to focus today, we’re still going to struggle to focus tomorrow.
+If you struggle to focus today, you’re still going to struggle to focus tomorrow.
 And the next day.
 And the day after that.

-But, if we work at it, we will improve.
-If focus becomes a priority for us, it’s an ability we will acquire.
+But, if you work at it, you will improve.
+If focus becomes a priority for you, it’s a skill you will acquire.

 8. Focus on more than the moment.

-It’s one thing to focus on a project in the moment, another to make it our focus for the week, and another to make it our focus for the year.
+It’s one thing to focus on a project in the moment, another to make it your focus for the week, and another to make it your focus for the year.

 These various forms of focus are equally important and connected.

-If we know our focus for the year, then it’s easier to decide what our focus for the month is, and our monthly focus makes it easier to determine our daily focus.
+If you know your focus for the year, then it’s easier to decide what your focus for the month is, and your monthly focus makes it easier to determine your daily focus.

 Not easy, but easier.

-Which is all we can hope for when it comes to focus.
+Which is all you can hope for when it comes to focus.